Ologisms: Ologs

 there are two different paths of aspects: the one from $\ulcorner\textrm{a child}\urcorner$ to $\ulcorner\textrm{a woman}\urcorner$ and the one from $\ulcorner\textrm{a child}\urcorner$ to $\ulcorner\textrm{a year}\urcorner$.
 They have to be read as ``a child is a person who has as parents a pair $(w,m)$ where $w$ is a woman and $m$ is a man which yields, as the value of $w$, a woman'' and as ``a child is a person who has, as birthday a date which includes a year'', respectively.

 \begin{rem} For future reference we here observe in passing that this way of reading paths of aspects in an olog provides a {\bf law of composition of aspects}.
-This point will be reprised in subsection~\ref{facts} below, further discussed in section~\ref{ologlinear} and in section~\ref{labelded}. \end{rem}
+This point will be reprised in subsection~\ref{facts} below, further discussed in section~\ref{ologlinear}. \end{rem}